 As next steps, it is essential to focus on the harmonization of overlapping standards and the development of interoperable frameworks that can be widely adopted across industries.
 Emerging areas of work, such as the integration of decentralized technologies for enhanced provenance management and the exploration of new watermarking techniques for synthetic media, present exciting opportunities for innovation.
 Additionally,

-fostering awareness and adoption of these standards through education, advocacy, and pilot implementations will be crucial in ensuring their effectiveness and impact.
+fostering awareness and adoption of these standards and specifications through education, advocacy, and pilot implementations will be crucial in ensuring their effectiveness and impact.

 The evolving nature of digital media and AI technologies necessitates a proactive approach to standardization.
 By staying ahead of technological advancements and fostering a collaborative ecosystem, we can build a robust foundation for the authenticity and trustworthiness of digital content in the years to come.